-- (a) may vote at the AGM if they are appointed as proxies by their respective SRS Operators, and should contact their respective SRS Operators if they have any queries regarding their appointment as proxies; or - (b) may appoint the Chairman of the AGM as a proxy to vote on their behalf at the AGM, in which case they should approach their respective SRS Operators to submit their votes by 10.00 a.m. on 22 July 2024.
+- (a) may vote at the AGM if they are appointed as proxies by their respective SRS Operators, and should contact their respective SRS Operators if they have any queries regarding their appointment as proxies; or - (b) may appoint the Chairman of the Meeting as proxy to vote on their behalf at the AGM, in which case they should approach their respective SRS Operators to submit their votes by 10.00 a.m. on 22 July 2025.